Special Educational Needs and Disabilities

 - suggesting ways to support individual needs

-- planning 'Next Steps' with the SENCO/key person
+- planning 'Next Steps' with the SENDCO/key person

 - giving direction for further training.

-- Parental agreement is always obtained before the Area SENCO becomes involved with any individual child.
-The Area SENCO will support the setting in working together with other agencies that may already be involved with the child.
+- Parental agreement is always obtained before the Area SENDCO becomes involved with any individual child.
+The Area SENDCO will support the setting in working together with other agencies that may already be involved with the child.

 - The pre-school is always looking to extend its knowledge of SEND by staff attending further training courses and cascading information to other staff within the setting.